julgus/habit-tracker/README.md

 ```

 ### 2. Get All Habits
-To retrieve all habits, send a GET request to /api/habits.
+All habits should be retrievable by sending a GET request to /api/habits.

 **Request:**
 ```bash